FraunhoferIOSB/FROST-Server/docs/extensions/DataModel-DCAT.md

 ## Data Model

-The image below shows the core STA data model in blue, with the DCAT extension in yellow.
+The image below shows the data elements added by the DCAT Data Model.
+The __Dataset__ class is linked to the __Datastream__ class from the core STA data model.

-TODO: create image
 ```mermaid
 classDiagram
     direction LR